gh123man/SwiftUI-LazyPager/README.md

 # LazyPager for SwiftUI

-A buttery smooth, lazy loaded, panning, zooming, and gesture dismissible pager view for SwiftUI.
+A buttery smooth, lazy loaded, panning, zooming, and gesture dismissible view pager view for SwiftUI.

-The goal with this library is to expose a simple SwiftUI interface for a fluid and seamless content viewer.
+The goal of this package is to expose a simple SwiftUI interface for a fluid and seamless content viewer.
+Unlike other pagers for SwiftUI - this is built on top of UIKit APIs exposing feature not yet available in SwiftUI.

 <p align="center">
   <img src="https://github.com/gh123man/LazyPager/assets/959778/a82da8c3-9d65-4782-8fd7-40cc598e16da" alt="animated" />
 </p>

 The above example is from [dateit](https://dateit.com/) demonstrating the capabilities of this library.
-Note: the overlay is custom and can be added by putting `LazyPager` inside a `ZStack`
+Note: the overlay is custom and can be added by putting `LazyPager` inside a `ZStack`.

 # Usage